breatheco-de/main-documentation/QUICK_START.md

 All breathecode's mantainers are always making a great effort to create and document all the projects issues so that anyone can contribute without hessitance.

+[These are all the contributions BreatheCode is looking for right now](https://github.com/search?q=org%3Abreatheco-de+label%3A%22help+wanted%22&type=Issues).
 All contributions are documented as [github issues](https://guides.github.com/features/issues/) and issues tagged with any of these possible tags:

 | Tag name          | Description |
 | ----              | -------     |